Compassion -- the image of Christ

 What does that mean for us?
 Well, if we are to carry out Jesus' Great Commission in a Christ-like manner, our cross-cultural missionary efforts must overflow with compassion.
 That does not mean simply doing stuff labeled "compassionate ministries."
 Sadly, we can actually run such programs without being very compassionate.
 As incredible as it may seem, rookie missionaries sometimes bomb out because they do not exude the tenderness, mercy, and kindness we call "compassion."

 For missionaries, compassion must be more than a feel-good buzzword.
 A century ago Teddy Roosevelt reportedly said, "Nobody cares how much you know until they know how much you care."
-That thought should shape the trajectory of world evangelism efforts even though Roosevelt was not explicitly addressing his words to missionaries.
+That thought should shape the trajectory of world evangelism efforts even though Roosevelt did not explicitly address his words to cross-cultural missionaries.
 In a time when trash-talking seems the norm, global missionary work must radiate something entirely different.

 Not long ago, the sarcastic sentence "I think you have mistaken me for someone who cares" became a popular one-liner.
 The cold insincerity of that remark reminds us that compassion must be more than an external act that missionaries put on when it seems needed.
 If global missionaries would genuinely imitate Christ, they must open their hearts to Him and allow His compassion to flow through them.